 What international destinations top your family travel bucket list?
-Costa Rica should be on your list!
-It really has it all from beaches to the rain forest and more.
+Costa Rica is one that should be on your list!
+It really has it all, from beaches to the rain forest and more.
 And, it is a relatively easy destination to reach from the United States.
 Your biggest challenge may be narrowing down where in Costa Rica you want to visit.
-Thanks to assistance from my friend who owns a condo in Playa Potrero Costa Rica, this slow beach town made its way onto our itinerary.
+Thanks to assistance from my friend who owns a condo in Playa Potrero Costa Rica, this quiet beach town made its way onto our itinerary.

-While we didn’t spot any vacas (cows) roaming the beach, apparently it is common here.
+We didn’t spot any vacas (cows) roaming the beach.
+Though apparently it is common here.
 There are also friendly beach dogs that walk themselves on the beach.
 All species appear to live in harmony here.

 While we were greeted with “Hola!
 Cómo estás?” with perfect Spanish pronunciation, it was often Americans offering the greeting.
 We were happy to be able to claim new friends as a result of this vacation.